• Target level of study

 -Development of optimal energy management strategies and monitoring methods.

-- Storage issues.
+- Storage problem.

 - Self-consumption .